Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Statistical methods

-First, Mao et al. recall that win ratios depends on the censoring distribution of $\min(C_e,C_{\bar{e}})$ and is therefore not a censoring-robust effect measure in the sense of ICH E9(R1) \cite{Mao2022-qd}.
-Its use is primarily recommended for hypothesis testing unless further structure is assumed \cite{Mao2022-qd}.
+\paragraph{Several remarks.} First, win ratio depends on the censoring distribution of $\min(C_e,C_{\bar{e}})$ and is therefore not a censoring-robust effect measure in the sense of ICH E9(R1) \cite{Mao2022-qd}.
+Its use is primarily recommended for hypothesis testing.
 Second, FWR and LWR improve upon NWR by resolving ties in equal event counts using event timing, but they coincide with SWR when the non-fatal events are non-recurrent.
 When recurrences are frequent, recurrent-event win ratios (and especially LWR) have greater statistical power than SWR.
-Conversely, when recurrences are rare, NWR tends to produce more ties \cite{Mao2022-qd}.
+Conversely, when recurrences are rare, NWR tends to produce more ties.